Best VPN services of 2017: Reviews and buying advice

 Choosing the right virtual private network (VPN) service is no simple task.
 A VPN should keep your internet usage private and secure, but not every service handles your data in the same way.
 Just look at the critiques of notable computer security experts and online pundits to understand the challenge.

 (Want to know more about VPNs and what they can and can’t do?
-Skip down to our “What a VPN can do” section below.)
+Skip down to our “What is a VPN?” section below.)

 Since it takes research to find out if a VPN service has a history of good or bad behavior, we’ve done the legwork to find the best VPN out there.
 In order to win our seal of approval, the service has to protect online privacy; allow you to keep anonymity; offer a good variety of locations from which to direct your traffic; offer fast, reliable performance; and provide an easy-to-use interface.

 If you’d like to have more flexibility and choose for yourself, we also offer our tips on what to look for in a VPN.
 Just keep reading past our Best VPN and Best VPN for U.S. Netflix recommendations.
+(And if you live in the United Kingdom and are looking for a VPN, check out VPN recommendations from our sister site, TechAdvisor.)

-(Links to full reviews of all the VPN services we tested can be found at the very bottom of the page.)
+Links to full reviews of all the VPN services we tested can be found at the very bottom of the page.

+Updated 8/28/17 to add our recent review of PureVPN.
+The service didn’t topple any of our top picks, but it raises an interesting question about virtual location servers—VPN servers that behave as if they’re located in a stated place, but actually aren’t.
+To learn more about this issue and PureVPN, read the full review.

 The best overall VPN